 We enjoyed our wine and truffles and found it to be a good value, but I’m not sure if it’s something we’d do often.
-I’ve also noticed a lot of variety between what was offered at each location; Preschooler TravelingMom Britni Vigil had a beautiful Wine Down Service experience while ours, though tasty, was brought in a plastic to-go container with far less elaborate presentation.
+I’ve also noticed a lot of variety between what is offered at each location; sometimes it’s a beautiful Wine Down Service experience.
+Ours, though tasty, was brought in a plastic to-go container with far less elaborate presentation.

 Shopping at Great Wolf Lodge